-A review of graduate students will take place in the middle and at the end of their first year and annually thereafter, and conveyed to the students in writing (E1.8).
+A review of graduate students will take place in the middle and at the end of their first year and annually thereafter, and conveyed to the students in writing.

-Two graduate seminars for a letter grade in the department are required after completion of the MA, as well as at least one course outside the department in a cognate discipline, also for a letter grade.
+Two JAPAN graduate seminars for four units and for a letter grade in the department are required after completion of the MA, as well as at least one course outside the department in a cognate discipline, also for four units and for a letter grade.